Eric Northman: Relationship with Sookie Stackhouse

 In Dead and Gone, Eric sends Sookie a velvet parcel that he instructs her to give to him in front of King Felipe de Castro's representative, Victor Madden.
 Without looking inside the parcel first, Sookie presents Eric the bag which contains a ceremonial knife that is used in marriage ceremonies.
 The king's representative reveals that the act of giving and receiving the knife means that Eric and Sookie are pledged to one another.
 Eric claims that he deceived Sookie because the King of Nevada had the power and desire to take her away from her home.
 Because they are wed, Eric is the only vampire that can have access to Sookie on pain of final death.
 He also reveals that the curse that had been placed on him made him unconsciously seek out the presence of his heart's desire (Sookie).
-In "Dead in the Family" Eric and Sookie are in an actual relationship, and Eric admits that he sees Sookie as his wife in the only way that matters to him, which left her puzzled.
+In "Dead in the Family" Eric and Sookie are in an actual relationship, and Eric admits that he sees Sookie as his wife in the only way that matters to him, which leaves her puzzled.

 In the 12th Sookie Stackhouse novel, Deadlocked, Sookie and Eric's relationship takes a turn.
 Eric was promised by his maker, Appius, to marry the Queen of Oklahoma, and he has spent much of his time figuring out how to get out of the promise.
 Sookie wants Eric to choose her outright and Eric explains that he just can't ignore a command from his maker even though he is dead.
 They do not see each other too much in the book; Eric does tell Sookie that she has the power to make him stay, which she finds out near the end of the book that he knows about her cluviel dor which will grant her one wish.
 She ends up using it at the end of the book to save Sam Merlotte's life and Eric just walks away after he sees this.
 The book ends with them basically in the same spot, not knowing if Eric is going to marry the Queen of Oklahoma or stay with Sookie.

 In the 13th Sookie Stackhouse novel, Dead Ever After, Eric and Sookie's relationship has crashed and burned.
 Eric is set to officially marry Freyda, the Queen of Oklahoma, and he has been banned from ever seeing Sookie again.
 Also, Sookie has been banned from Fangtasia and Oklahoma.
 In one of the last conversations Eric and Sookie have, he tells her that he was considering making her a vampire even though she never wanted to become one.
 By the end of the novel, Eric is in Oklahoma with his new wife and without either of his progeny.